Kyonzte Toombs

 Council Member

-Council member focused on public safety funding and transportation improvements.
+Council member focused on public safety, transportation, and affordable housing initiatives.

 Legislative style

-Proactive sponsor of resolutions related to public safety, transportation, and community development.
+Proactive sponsor of resolutions related to public safety, transportation, and community services.

-- •Sponsorship of RS2025-1149, approving the purchase of property for a new public library.
+• Sponsored a resolution approving an agreement for the purchase of property for a new public library.

 Voting record